 If you rely heavily on a fairly small number of important customers, consider developing individual account management plans for them.
 Rather than mailshots and other forms of general marketing communications, key accounts merit regular phone calls, meetings, business entertainment, and so on.

 As well as marketing communications, your marketing plan should span the full mix of marketing activities.
 Developing new products and building your distribution network might be important parts of your strategy, for example.
-You will also need to plan carefully for any price increases or tactical moves such as an end-of-season sale.
+You'll also need to plan carefully for any price increases or tactical moves such as an end-of-season sale.